 Community members, parents, the school board, teachers, support staff, and principals in the Howards Grove School District take pride in providing a caring, child-centered education for all students in their early childhood through grade 12 school district.
 The approximately 130 professional staff and support staff serve the district's approximately 1000 students in three facilities - one elementary school, one middle school, and one high school.
 The district includes all of the Village of Howards Grove (site of all three district schools) and the Town of Herman, half of the Town of Mosel, and parts of the Towns of Rhine, Sheboygan Falls, and Meeme.

 The district residents support their schools.
 Multiple referenda have been approved by school district residents in the recent past.
-These efforts include the construction of a new high school and renovations/additions to the middle school and elementary school, the construction of an athletic complex on the high school site, and the most recent effort - a renovation project focused on the Northview Elementary School building - total cost in excess of three million dollars.
+These efforts include the construction of a new middle school addition to the current high school, improvements with safety and security at the high school, and improved air quality at both Northview and the High School.
+In addition, voters approved updates to our athletic facilities.
 School activities are attended by parents, students, and community members.
 Newcomers are surprised by the standing-room-only crowds at school events.
 The community is proud of their hard-working, caring staff.
 The district's reputation for good schools is well deserved.

 The five-member school board is elected at large for staggered three-year terms.
 The board adopts educational and fiscal policies and an annual budget and levies a school tax.
 The annual operating budget is in excess of $12 million.